-Use any see-through container as a vessel (think plastic cup, clear glass or vase).
+Use any see-through container as a vessel (think: plastic cup, clear glass, jar or vase).
 Add rocks or marbles to the bottom of the container and place the bulb on top, root side down.
-Fill with just enough water to cover the bottom of the bulb.
+Fill the container with just enough water to cover the bottom of the bulb.
 Observe the bulb as it grows roots and eventually a flower.
 Bonus lesson: Cut open an extra bulb so that kids can see inside this plant powerhouse.

-Fill a vase or glass with water and tint the water with food color.
+Fill a vase or glass with water and tint the water with food coloring.
 Add a white carnation or celery stalk and watch the plant become colorful as it “drinks” the tinted water.
-This is a great, short experiment to show how plants take in water.
+This is a great short experiment to demonstrate how plants take in water.

 Use the end of a carrot from your veggie scraps or buy a whole carrot with the green fronds still attached for this experiment.
 Cut off the carrot near the plant end, leaving an inch or two of root.
 (Remember: The root is the edible part of the carrot, so you’ll want to cut your carrot near the wide end, leaving the part where the green leaves attach for growing.)
 Place several cotton balls on a plate or shallow dish and add water until the cotton is moist.
 Place the carrot top on the wet cotton, orange side down.
-Help the kids check and add water as needed.
-The green plant will sprout within a few days but just a reminder, it won't produce an edible snack.
+Help the kids check it and add water as needed.
+The green plant will sprout within a few days, but note that it will not produce an edible snack.

 Sunflower seeds sprout and grow quickly, making this the perfect flower for impatient children (and a classic preschool activity).
-These seeds can be started just about anywhere, even in a styrofoam coffee cup.
+These seeds can be started just about anywhere, even in a paper coffee cup or yogurt container.
 Kids love seeing the plant push its way out of the soil, wearing the seed husk like a hat!
 Transplant your plant to a flower pot after sprouting to observe the flower as it forms.

 Grass is another seed that grows quickly.
 Make a living basket by lining a basket in plastic and filling it with potting soil.
-Scatter grass seed on top and lightly mist with water daily.
-The kids will love using a spray bottle!
+Scatter grass seeds on top and lightly mist them with water daily.
+The kids will love using the spray bottle!